Georgia human trafficking law receives high marks

-Georgia is one of seven states to earn a B grade in a national study of state human trafficking laws.
-Shared Hope International, a non-profit committed to combating human trafficking, produces an annual report grading the effectiveness of each state TMs human trafficking law.
-Georgia improved from a C to a B, the highest grade awarded this year.
+Georgia is one of seven states to earn a "B" grade in a national study of state human trafficking laws.
+Shared Hope International, a non-profit committed to combating human trafficking, produces an annual report grading the effectiveness of each state's human trafficking law.
+Georgia improved from a "C" to a "B," the highest grade awarded this year.

-Georgia was also graded highly for the law TMs protective provisions for child victims and criminal provisions addressing demand.
+Georgia was also graded highly for the law's protective provisions for child victims and criminal provisions addressing demand.

 The Governor's Office for Children and Families, which leads the statewide Task Force and the State's response to the Commercial Sexual Exploitation of Children (CSEC), has also been instrumental in the fight against human trafficking in Georgia.
 The State has made strides in awareness, trainings, services and support for victims, as well as collaboration among partners to address CSEC and human trafficking.
 In addition to the strengthened human trafficking law, law enforcement has made the rescue of victims and prosecution of these criminals a high priority.
 All of these efforts have led to a strong collaborative approach to reducing the demand and eliminating human trafficking in the State of Georgia.